Amol-Talekar/userapi/README.md

 #How to Install
 - Clone the project
 - Install dependencies
-- Execute Command "npm run"
+- Execute Command "npm start"

 #Output